fukurosan/Trassel/docs/configuration.md

 #### Traversal
 There are several utility traversal functions that allow you to write less boilerplate when operating on the data in your graph.
 Trassel can execute depth-first and breadth-first searches as well as do things like neighbor lookups given a variety of parameters.
 This makes it a lot easier to navigate and process data in the dataset.

-#### Using with renderers
-There are several utility functions in trassel meant to support renderers, not only in terms of the layout engine.
-You can animate entire new coordinate states, compute information like hidden adjacent nodes, optimal new positions for nodes that are being brought online, and much more.
-Trassel is built to make life easier for the renderers, so they can focus more on visualization and less on data processing.

 ---